 The auditors also audited the dependent company report for the 2015 financial year prepared by the Board of Management in accordance with section 312 AktG and issued the following unqualified audit opinion on this report:

 “On completion of our audit and assessment in accordance with professional standards, we confirm that

 The reports by the Board of Management and the auditors were provided in good time to all members of the Supervisory Board and were also discussed by the Audit Committee and at plenary sessions.
 The auditors attended the meetings of both bodies, reported on the material findings of the audit and were available to provide additional information.
 The Supervisory Board concurs with the auditors’ findings.
 Both the recommendation by the Audit Committee and the final results of the Supervisory Board plenary session’s examination did not give rise to any objections to the dependent company report prepared by the Board of Management and to the statement by the Board of Management at the end of the dependent company report.

-The Supervisory Board would once again like to thank the Board of Management, the employees and employee representatives of all Group companies for their constructive and committed work in the year under review.
+The Supervisory Board would once again like to thank the Board of Management, the employees and employee representatives of all Group companies for their constructive and committed work during the past financial year.

 The Supervisory Board